threepointone/partyserver/README.md

 ## How is it different from PartyKit?

 - Decouples the idea of a URL from the server name.
-This is useful when you want to associate a server with some other identifier like a session ID, etc. You can still use `Server.partyFetch()` to get PartyKit-style route matching.
+This is useful when you want to associate a server with some other identifier like a session ID, etc. You can still use `routePartykitRequest()` to get PartyKit-style route matching.
 - Doesn't include bindings for other services like AI, static assets, etc. Instead, use wrangler's built-in support for those services.
 - Doesn't have PartyKit's auto-inferred declaration for Durable Object bindings and migrations, so you have to manually specify these in `wrangler.toml`.
 We may add this in the future.